cskhomo/defines/README.md

 ## Summary

-New developers often struggle with programming terminology.
-This app serves as a beginner-friendly tool, offering clear and concise definitions of programming terms, making it easier for beginners to understand technical jargon.

-## Project Vision

-### <div align="center"> What We Aim to Achieve </div>

-Many beginners feel lost when they hear words like "polymorphism," "concetenation" or "algorithms." 😬
+New developers often struggle with programming terminology, feeling lost when they encounter words like "polymorphism" or "concatenation"

-We aim to create a simple solution: a lookup tool that helps them understand these terms, accessible anywhere, including offline.

-The app maintains a local dictionary of common programming terms.
-If a user searches for a term that isn’t available, the app will fetch it from an online dictionary, and then store it locally for future use.
+Defines offers a simple, beginner-friendly solution by providing clear and concise definitions of these terms.
+It serves as an easy-to-use lookup tool, helping beginners quickly understand technical jargon.
+Accessible anywhere, even offline, ensuring that learners can get the help they need, anytime, without getting stuck.

+## Analysis